jcjorel/clonesquad-ec2-pet-autoscaler/docs/INTERACTING.md

 	These field comes from describe_instance_status() EC2 API and returns the `["InstanceState"]["Name"]` response field for the instance.
 	A special value `az_evicted` is added by CloneSquad to indicate that this instance is going to be evicted very soon as it is running in an AZ with issues.
-* `SubfleetName`: 'null' or name of the subfleet the instance belongs to.
+* `SubfleetName`: 'null' if instance part of the Main fleet or name of the subfleet the instance belongs to.
 * `Tags`: The describe_instance() EC2 API reponse field named `["Tags"]` for this instance.

 ## API `fleet/metadata`